F483/quasar/README.md

 # Benchmarks / Statistics

-## Subscription Distribution
+## Test / Benchmark setup

+### Mock overlay network usage.

+For initial testing a mock overlay network was used, with peers connected randomly to one another.
+This allows quick isolated testing of the quasar protocol.

+It does not allow testing of: Peer discovery, churn behaviour, NAT traversal or behaviour of different overlay networks.

+### Assumed topic subscription distribution.

-For testing a long tail power law was assumed for the distribution of topic subscriptions, loosly based on twitters data.
+For testing a long tail power law was assumed for the distribution of topic subscriptions, loosly based on twitter data.

 ![Subscription Distribution](https://github.com/f483/quasar/raw/master/_benchmark/subdistribution.png)